SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/tracker.md

 ## register()

 Registers a new tracker device.
 During registration, device is linked with current API user’s account and automatically configured to send data to our servers (if device model supports it).
-The panel must have installed SMS gateway
+The panel must have installed SMS gateway.

 **required subuser rights:** tracker_register